 THE GIFT OF PLEASANT T. ROWLAND

-The instrument is featured in the MSO Christmas concerts and in the Sept.
+The instrument is featured in the annual MSO Christmas concerts and was spotlighted in the Sept.
 19-21, 2014 concerts with organist Samuel Hutchison when Camille Saint-Saëns' Symphony No. 3 (Organ Symphony)

 See all concerts here